Gijsreyn/bicep-ext-databricks/docs/resources/unitycatalog.md

 ## Notes

-When working with the 'UnityCatalog' resource, ensure you have the extension imported in your Bicep file:
+When working with the `UnityCatalog` resource, ensure you have the extension imported in your Bicep file:

 ```bicep
 // main.bicep